Waldhausen Additivity: Classical and Quasicategorical: Additivity for of a Waldhausen Quasicategory

-In a Waldhausen quasicategory, $co \calc$ is homotopy replete by \ref{def:Waldhausen_quasicat:(iii)} because any commutative square of the form \eqref{equ:diagram_for_homotopy_repleteness} is a pushout.
-So the homotopy class of a cofibration in $co\calc$ is the same as its homotopy class in $\calc$.
-By 1-fullness of $co\calc$, a relation $[g][f]=[h]$ holds in $\tau_1(co\calc)$ if and only if it holds in $\tau_1(\calc)$, and we now have $\tau_1(co\calc)$ naturally embedded in $\tau_1(\calc)$.
+Another observation from the definition of Waldhausen quasicategory is that $\tau_1(co\calc)$ is naturally a subcategory of $\tau_1(\calc)$ by 1-fullness and \ref{def:Waldhausen_quasicat:(iii)}.
+Namely, since any morphism homotopic to a cofibration is also a cofibration, the homotopy class of a cofibration in $co\calc$ is the same as its homotopy class in $\calc$.
+By 1-fullness of $co\calc$, a relation $[g][f]=[h]$ between homotopy classes of cofibrations holds in $\tau_1(co\calc)$ if and only if it holds in $\tau_1(\calc)$, and we now have $\tau_1(co\calc)$ naturally embedded in $\tau_1(\calc)$.
+Moreover $\tau_1(co\calc)$ contains all the isomorphisms of $\tau_1(\calc)$.

+A minor difference from the classical notion is that a Waldhausen quasicategory has zero objects {\it without} distinguishing one.
+This is in line with the philosophy of quasicategories that structure is not chosen, rather merely required to exist.
+It also simplifies some formulations.
+However, to construct the $K$-theory spectrum in Section~\ref{sec:K-Theory_Space_and_Spectrum} we will select a zero object and natural transformations between the selected zero object and the identity functors.